 There’s something truly magical about dining outdoors in your garden.
 Whether it’s breakfast on the patio, a picnic lunch on the lawn, tea on the terrace, or a fancy supper on a balmy summer evening – feasting al fresco makes happy moments with friends and family all the more memorable.

-Whether you’re planning to design a new garden from scratch, or want to incorporate a outdoor dining area into an existing garden, we’ve gathered plenty of inspiration to whet your appetite, from the secluded corners of cottage gardens to lunch spots with breathtaking views and pretty country summerhouses.
+Whether you’re planning a garden redesign, or want to incorporate an outdoor dining area into an existing garden, we’ve gathered plenty of inspiration to whet your appetite, from the secluded corners of cottage gardens to lunch spots with breathtaking views and pretty country summerhouses.

 1. Design a cottage courtyard

 Small is beautiful, as this idyllic little cottage patio proves.
 Overlooked by a pretty blossom tree, it’s a magical space for spring brunches.

 For similar striped seat pads try Garden Trading.

 2. Create an outdoor living space in your patio